Terms and Conditions

 The operation's Schedule is dependent on TWO KEY DATES determined by the shipping line:

-1) Vessel ETD from the origin port; and
+1) Vessel Estimated Time of Departure (ETD) from the origin port; and

 • Cut-off day to deliver your motorbike is the day before container pack day